unicrons/github-actions-playground/workshop/secrets_scan/README.md

 4. Learn to configure secrets detection tools
 5. Implement prevention strategies

-## Security Best Practices #TODO: Should we merge this with the checklist?

-- Use environment variables for secrets
-- Implement proper .gitignore patterns
-- Use secrets management solutions
-- Rotate compromised credentials immediately
-- Implement pre-commit hooks for secrets detection
-- Regular auditing of repositories

 ## Security Checklist

 - [ ] Use environment variables for secrets